koolamusic/awesome-imba/README.md

 #### Real World Apps

 - [Scrimba](http://scrimba.com) - The interactive screencasting platform Scrimba.com is written in Imba, both frontend and backend.
-- [Iceland Fish Auction Market](https://rsf.is) - A website for the iceland fish market.
+- [Iceland Fish Auction Market](https://rsf.is) - A website for the Iceland fish market.
 - [GitSpeak](https://gitspeak.com) - A project management tool for developers.

 #### Tools